This is just a simple, introductory example intended for first time users of PC Guard DEMO version.

 - Press "Continue >>" button to activate protected application.

 That's it!
 Protected application will start at this point.

-- Program protected with demo version can be executed 20 times only.
+- Program protected with demo version of PC Guard can be run 20 times only.
 It will also display a warning message and quit on random occasions.
-Once it is run for 20 times "No more executions left!" message will pop up.
+Once it is run for 20 times "No more executions left!" message will be displayed on each run.

-- Change Application signature and protect your program again in order to get additional 20 runs.
+- Change Application signature value and protect your program again in order to get additional 20 runs.